georgrmat/DEX_VIEWER/README.md

 # PulseChain DEX Viewer

 This Streamlit web application provides a real-time view of variations in token prices on the PulseChain DEX.
 It fetches data from the Dexscreener API for specified token pairs and displays the information in an interactive dashboard.
+Check it out here: https://dexviewer.streamlit.app/

 ## Features